erancha/urban-geo-pulse/README.md

 2. **Identify** each message's source (**pedestrian** vs **mobilized** individual) based on the speed calculated between the last two messages sent from the same device.

-3. Allow users to **retrieve** streets and neighborhoods activity information **in real time** for a desired timeframe within the last 24 hours.
+3. Allow users to **retrieve** streets and neighborhoods activity information **in real time** for any requested timeframe within the last 24 hours.

 ## Solution: